 Statement: object

 An object statement defines an object type which can later be used to create an object value.
 An object value is an array of other values which can referenced by number or given names.
+An object value also has a code name which is the name of the object type.
 Additionally functions can be defined which can be called using the function operator '@'.

-Two sub-statements can be used in an object definition.
-Both are optional.
+The following sub-statements can be used in an object definition.
+All are optional.

 Sub-Statement: values